 Seafood is one of the most frequently traded commodities on earth, so it’s essential that fishing is well-regulated around the world.
 But regulations must be complied with to be effective, and unfortunately, too much of the fish that comes to market is caught illegally.

 Dr. Vineetha Aravind is the lead coordinator for shrimp and cephalopod fisheries that are working to improve their sustainability through fishery improvement projects.
 She's helping to introduce new fishing nets that will reduce the amount of bycatch.

-Today, there are over 400 known endangered marine and freshwater species linked to human consumption.Being mindful of what species are at risk in the marine and freshwater environments can help you protect these animals from disappearing for good and enjoy your seafood responsibly.
+Since 1970, global populations of mammals, fish, birds, reptiles, and amphibians have declined an average of 70%.
+For freshwater species, the situation is even bleaker; in that same time frame, populations have declined by 84%, and 1 in 3 freshwater species are now threatened with extinction.Being mindful of what species are at risk in the marine and freshwater environments can help you protect these animals from disappearing for good and enjoy your seafood responsibly.

 World Wildlife Fund Inc. is a nonprofit, tax-exempt charitable organization (tax ID number 52-1693387) under Section 501(c)(3) of the Internal Revenue Code.
 Donations are tax-deductible as allowed by law.